 Every patient is different with regards to breast size and shape, and what they want from their breast surgery.
 As you can see from Dr Miroshnik’s explanations of the inframammary folds, choosing a surgeon who understands the different approaches and techniques for different patients is essential to ensuring you get the best outcome.
 Choosing a surgeon who believes “one size fits all” will without a doubt get you into trouble.
 As Dr Miroshnik explains above, a certain amount of surgeon discretion and planning goes into the placement of the inframammary fold and getting it wrong can cause less than satisfactory results.

 Dr Michael Miroshnik is renowned for his beautiful breast augmentations and breast surgery results, as you can see from the before and afters he shared with us.
-If you’d like more information on Dr Miroshnik visit his website or if you’d like to arrange a consultation click here.
+If you’d like to arrange a breast surgery consultation click here.